jordandouglas/GammaSpikeModel/README.md

 1. Accounts for the common scenario where evolution is accelerated at the time of branching.
 2. The hypothesis of punctuated equilibrium is tested during MCMC using model averaging.
-3. If the hypothesis is rejected, then MCMC falls back on the standard relaxed clock ([ORC](https://github.com/jordandouglas/ORC) model).
+3. If the hypothesis is rejected, then MCMC falls back on the relaxed clock ([ORC](https://github.com/jordandouglas/ORC) model).
-4. If the hypothesis is accepted, then divergence times and topology estimates are likely to be more accurate.
+4. If the hypothesis is accepted, then the estimated tree is likely to be more accurate.
 5. In either case, the number of unobserved speciation events on each branch is also estimated (i.e., the *stubs*).